 Following the right procedures

-It is important that payments are made using correct procedures.
+It is important that you follow the correct procedures before paying yourself.
 A simple rule to follow before making payments from your company is to record the action in inniAccounts first.
 Getting it wrong can result in HMRC determining that additional tax must be paid.

 We want to make sure you don’t have any surprise tax bills and that your record keeping is kept as simple as possible.
 Our accountants top tips are: